 - “You’ll miss the best things if you keep your eyes shut.” – Dr. Seuss

 This Dr. Seuss quote might remind you of a line from the 1986 movie, Ferris Bueller’s Day Off.
 In the film, Matthew Broderick’s character famously says “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”
-Both quotes remind us to keep both our eyes and our minds open to what’s happening around us.
+Both quotes remind us to keep both our eyes and our minds open to what’s happening around us and appreciate the value of a moment.
 Otherwise, we might miss something incredible.

 Thinking Creative Thoughts

 - “Think!
 You can think any Think that you wish!” – Dr. Seuss